jbj/genvex-optima-270/README.md

 --------

 Use a board that's compatible with ESPHome and has an RS-485 driver with connections for A, B and GND.
-I haven't tried omitting GND.
-I also don't know whether the connections are galvanically isolated on the Genvex side.
+I think the proper cabling is to connect A and B via a twisted pair and to connect GND via either another pair and/or or the cable shielding.

 Connect to the CTS pins on the Genvex unit according to the circuit diagrams in its installation manual.
 The pins may be hidden under a sticker that you can